 Anypoint Platform provides various tools and features to facilitate integration and API management.

-1. It allows users to create, design, and build APIs, integrations, and applications in a visual development environment;
+- It allows users to create, design, and build APIs, integrations, and applications in a visual development environment.

-2. The platform helps manage, secure, and publish APIs, making it easier for developers to access and use them;
+- The platform helps manage, secure, and publish APIs, making it easier for developers to access and use them.

-3. It provides connectors and adaptors to connect to different systems, databases, and applications, regardless of their technology or protocol;
+- It provides connectors and adaptors to connect to different systems, databases, and applications, regardless of their technology or protocol.

 Overall, Anypoint Platform simplifies integrating and managing software applications and data sources, helping businesses improve digital operations and streamline business processes.

 But every no-code platform has its disadvantages.
-For example, all no-code systems have no option to implement external components that the developers of these components create.
-So, any improvements, optimizations, or elimination of problems with a component will be left to the distributor of that component.
+For example, all no-code systems lack the option to implement external components created by their developers.
+So, any improvements, optimizations, or elimination of problems with an element will be left to the distributor of that component.

 Popular frameworks provide manual tools for working with databases, and one of the most important ones is a database migration tool (Alembic for SQLAlchemy and custom migration in Django ORM).
 MuleSoft doesn’t have such a tool.
 It means that any changes in the database must be carried out with the database’s tools.
 This approach increases the time of learning, the number of fixes, and the time of catching bugs.

 Let’s consider my answer as a summary of the above.
 I recommend that companies build their software products from scratch with code and a development team.
-If they want to save money, avoid potential disruptions to business processes, and be future-oriented.
-When we talk about startups, I firmly believe that by using low-code and no-code platforms, you will loop as a startup for good.
+To achieve these goals, they should focus on saving money, avoiding potential disruptions to business processes, and maintaining a future-oriented approach.
+When we talk about startups, I firmly believe that by using no-code and low-code development platforms with drag-and-drop functionality, you will loop as a startup for good.